 Honors After 1945

 After the end of the Nazi regime, Schittenhelm spoke of himself as a "completely apolitical person", who felt he had been unjustly persecuted.35 Schittenhelm sent Paul Martini portions of his correspondence with the head of Springer-Verlag Berlin and Heidelberg, Ferdinand Springer, to document the disengagement of former publishers and colleagues from him.
 He was made emeritus in 1949 and an honorary member of the DGIM five years before his death.
+This honorary membership was revoked in 2021.
 He was appointed honorary senator of Kiel University in April 1951.
-This honor was revoked in 2016.36 Kiel's Schittenhelmstrasse was renamed Rosalind-Franklin-Strasse the same year.37
+This honor was revoked in 201636 and the Schittenhelmstrasse in Kiel was renamed Rosalind-Franklin-Strasse the same year.37